geotools/geotools/docs/user/welcome/upgrade.rst

-The changes from GeoTools 2.6 to GeoTools 2.7 focus on making your code more readible; you will find a number of optional changes (such as using Query rather than DefaultQuery) which will simply make your code easier to follow.
+The changes from GeoTools 2.6 to GeoTools 2.7 focus on making your code more readible; you will find a number of optional changes (such as using Query rather than DefaultQuery) which will simplify make your code easier to follow.

 Query